zincbase/zincdb/docs/API Reference.md

 **Arguments**:

 * `path` (array of strings or string, required): the path of the entity to watch.
 This can be any path supported by `get()`.
 * `handler` (function, required): a handler function to be called when a relevant update occurred.
-The handler function receives single argument - an event object of the form:
+The handler function receives a single argument - an event object of the form:

 ```ts
 {